-Foot exams are not covered by Medicare, nor is callous removal and other routine medical care for feet that seniors often need.
+Foot exams are not covered by Medicare, nor is callus removal and other routine podiatric medicine that seniors often require.
 The cost of a podiatrist visit varies by state, but you can expect to pay at least $72 and up to $138 per visit, according to Sidecar Health.

 Long-Term Care (Nursing Homes/Assisted Living)

-Medicare will cover limited stays in rehab facilities — the keyword being limited.
-If you become sickly enough or disabled to the point where you need the 24/7 care that can be found in an assisted living facility or nursing home, Medicare will not cover the costs.
-These facilities are infamously expensive.
+Medicare will cover limited stays in rehab facilities — the key word being limited.
+If you become sickly enough, or disabled to the point where you need the 24/7 care in an assisted living facility or nursing home, Medicare will not cover the costs.
+These facilities are expensive.
 According to a 2021 Cost of Care Survey by Genworth, the median cost for a private room in a nursing home is $297 per day, which totals $9,034 per month.
 In rare cases, if residents’ care is not covered by Medicare and the resident is unable to pay, these institutions can and will go after family members to collect.

 More From GOBankingRates